Iran Nuclear Deal: President Hassan Rouhani Warns Trump

 About Iran Nuclear Deal

 In 2015, six nations — the U.S, U.K, Russia, France, China, and Germany—clinched a deal with Iran.
-These nations agreed to lift the crippling economic sanctions on Iran in exchange for the latter doing away with its nuclear energy programme.
-Many international powers feared that if Iran develops a nuclear weapon, it would use it against its rival nations.
-As per the agreement, Iran promised to end its nuclear programme.
+These nations agreed to lift the crippling economic sanctions on Iran in exchange for the latter doing away with its nuclear energy program.
+Many international powers feared that if Iran developed a nuclear weapon, it would use it against its rival nations.
+As per the agreement, Iran promised to end its nuclear program.